-This blog is your complete guide to canyoning in Queenstown including what you should know before you go, what is all involved, and our overall review of the experience!
+This blog is your complete guide to canyoning in Queenstown including what you should know before you go, what is all involved, which company to choose, what we loved, and more!

 Canyoning in Queenstown